-Michael Frerichs (FRAYR'-iks) was elected Illinois State Treasurer in November 2014 and re-elected in November 2018.
+Michael Frerichs (FRAYR'-iks) was first elected Illinois State Treasurer in November 4, 2014 and re-elected on November 6, 2018.
 In Illinois, the Treasurer’s office predates the state’s incorporation in 1818.
 Voters in 1848 chose to make it an elected office.
 Frerichs is the 74th person to serve in this role.

-He does this by encouraging savings plans for college and trade school, increasing financial education among all ages, removing barriers to a secure retirement, and protecting residents from predatory companies.
+He does this by encouraging savings plans for college and trade school, increasing financial education among all ages, removing barriers to a secure retirement, and reuniting Illinois residents with their unclaimed property.

-The Treasurer’s Office actively manages approximately $30 billion.
+The Treasurer’s Office actively manages approximately $31 billion.
 The investment approach is cautious to ensure the preservation of principal.
-The investment returns are significant: For every $1 spent to run the office, Mike nets $28 for the state’s residents.
+The investment returns are significant: For every $1 spent to run the office, Frerichs nets $42 for the state’s residents.

-Since taking office in 2015, Mike has made significant strides in the fight for consumers by making sure Illinois residents get what is owed to them through the Unclaimed Property Program.
+Since taking office, Treasurer Frerichs has made significant strides in the fight for consumers by making sure Illinois residents get what is owed to them through the Unclaimed Property Program.
 A record-breaking $180 million in forgotten cash and stock was returned to individuals, employers, and non-profits in Fiscal Year 2018.
-By making changes to the Bright Start and Bright Directions College Savings Programs, Mike has lowered fees and provided more investment options, making college more affordable for families saving for their child’s future.
+By making changes to the Bright Start and Bright Directions College Savings Programs, Frerichs has lowered fees and provided more investment options, making college more affordable for families saving for their child’s future.

-Under Mike’s leadership, Illinois now leads a multi-state alliance that allows parents of children with blindness or a disability to save for their child without jeopardizing their federal disability benefits.
+Under Treasurer Frerichs’ leadership, Illinois now leads a multi-state alliance that allows parents of children with blindness or a disability to save for their child without jeopardizing their federal disability benefits.
 Achieving a Better Life Experience Program (ABLE) is the national standard, offering high-quality and low-cost investment options.

-Mike was born in the Downstate farming community of Gifford, Illinois.
+Treasurer Frerichs was born and raised in the small, downstate farming community of Gifford, Illinois.
 He graduated from Yale University and spent two years in Taiwan where he taught English to young students and learned to speak Chinese.
 He returned to Champaign County and launched his own technology business.
 He was elected to the Champaign County Board and elected Champaign County Auditor.
 He also served as a volunteer firefighter.